Frequently Asked Questions

 If you are a Local Committee member:

-Here are a few ideas to help you fund your Local Committee’s attendance at the Forum:
+For non voting delegates, we have compiled a few ideas to help you fund your Local Committee’s attendance at the Forum:

 Still not sure where to begin?
 Contact the campus team for tips and ideas: [email protected]